Emmotes/ic_modron_library/docs/index.md

 This is designed to be a library where you can find more or less any modron core you need.
 Whether it be for a specific DPS champion - or an achievement.

-If you can improve any of the cores below - please do DM me on Discord new links with the stats/champion and core type.
+If you can improve any of the cores below or have ideas for types of cores that should be added - please do DM me on Discord.
+Add byteglow links as necessary.

 # Index
 * [Damage Cores](#damage-cores)